ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient.png)](gradient.png)

-This image creates a gradient that goes from an exact 'white' color along the very top row, to an exact 'black' color along the bottom most row.
+This image creates a gradient that goes from an exact 'white' color along the very top row, to an exact 'black' color along the bottom row.
-It is an 'idealized' gradient, and typically exactly what a user wants, as it actually contains the actual colors the user specified.
+It is an 'idealized' gradient, and typically exactly what a user wants, as it contains the actual colors the user specified.

 Here I generate the [Barycentric Sparse Color](#barycentric) gradient that is exactly the same.